 - Collective wisdom is, in many instances, superior to the individual’s wisdom of even the biggest expert

 - There are important limitations of crowd wisdom, most of sociological nature, that we must be aware of

 James Surowiecki is a journalist, former staff writer at The New Yorker, where he wrote the “Financial Page” column.

 He was previously at Slate, a publication which articles I often enjoyed.

 Obviously, Surowiecki lacks a background in sociology or psychology, but that, in my opinion, means little if one takes care of his own education.

 #1.
 Crowds Make Better Decisions Than Individuals

 The central theme of “The Wisdom of Crowds” is stated rather before the start

 James Surowiecki uses several examples to make his point, including:

 - A crowd guessing the weight of an ox better than any individual in the crowd did (full story here)

 - A group of people guessing the location of a lost submarine better than any single individual in the group

 - The crowd of “Who Wants to Be Millionaire” providing better answers than any single expert

 Surowiecki takes even further by saying that crowds reach better decisions if they are composed of not-so-knowledgeable and not-so-smart agents.

 What Page found was that a group made of smart agents and not-so-smart agents almost always did better than groups made of only smart agents.

 Page is Larry Page, and the author attributes the success of Google to Google tapping into the wisdom of crowds.

 That doesn’t mean that intelligence or knowledge are irrelevant: they are not irrelevant, and they’re both crucial traits.

 But it does mean that diversity is, indeed, extremely valuable.

 #2.
 The Proof That Crowds Are Smart

-The author says that the fact that very people can beat the market is proof that the crowd is very good at making decisions.
+The author says that the fact that very few people can beat the market is proof that the crowd is very good at making decisions.

 If so few people can beat the market, why do we cling to the idea that the right expert will save us?